Sisoog/STM32_LL_Tutorial/03-Blink_LL/Readme.md

 #This project is created for STM32F103C8T6 microcontroller(Blue Pill board)

-in this project pin13 of the portA of the Micro alternatingly is set to Vdd and Gnd(whit 500ms delay)، so the LED that is connected to this pin is turned-on and off accordingly.
+in this project pin13 of the portC of the Micro alternatingly is set to Vdd and Gnd(whit 500ms delay)، so the LED that is connected to this pin is turned-on and off accordingly.

 the article and complete guidance for the code in this project can be found in sisoog.com :